 St Ives men and women transported to Australia

-Listed below are the twelve St Ivians transported to Australia.
+Listed below are the thirteen St Ivians transported to Australia.
 Click any link to read the life story.

 Henry Armstead